 The floor-to-ceiling built-in wardrobe elements, the color of which was modeled on newspaper, and which in some cases also function as a room divider, are also striking.
 The consistent retention of the white lime color creates this holistic impression paired with spaciousness and generosity.

-The restrained furnishing of vintage furniture, modern classics (string shelf, manufactory fittings, etc.) and playful borrowings from history, matching the time the building was built (washbasin, bathtub, bathtub fitting), result in this unique mix of different styles.
+The restrained hand crafted custom furnishing combined with modern classics (Nakashima, Wegner, Eames) and playful borrowings from history, matching the time the building was built (washbasin, bathtub, bathtub fitting), result in this unique mix of different styles.
 There is also an alluring contrast between the handmade black triangular tiles to the whitewashed walls.

 The herringbone parquet in lightly soaped oak, which was laid in all rooms, magnifies to the harmony.
-The kitchen unit also fits in with this unusual design concept - differently perforated doors also in a warm white tone, matching ceramic panels combined with rough wooden drawer fronts and worktop, plus the professional stainless steel gas stove also embody this professional design concept.
+The kitchen unit also completely custom, fits in with this unusual design concept - differently perforated doors also in a warm white tone, matching ceramic panels combined with rough wooden drawer fronts and worktop, plus the professional stainless steel gas stove also embody the design concept.

 There is a diversity in the materials used for construction, surfaces and colors that showcase the level of quality, and a museum-like atmosphere when you enter.
 The ravishing details with affinities of traditional Scandinavian architecture reveal the high-quality design.

 The apartment is heated by stylish tubular radiators that are connected to gas central heating.
 A subsequent one in the living / dining and kitchen area is possible to add.
 The bathroom is equipped with a free-standing cast iron bathtub with Manufaktumm fittings, a British floor-standing toilet and enamel washbasin.
-There are original, but extensively refurbished double-box windows (double glass inside and single glass outside), which results in very good insulating properties.
+The original double-box windows have been completely restored (double glass inside and single glass outside), which results in very good insulating properties.
 The switch system consists of a classic British switch series.
 There are also original, manual wooden shutters in green.
 Heavy current is available for items such as a sauna.